Cathryn Jakobson Ramin: Career in journalism

 After a year of writing feature stories and shooting pictures for The New England Fashion Retailer, she was hired by Inc. Magazine in Boston to write and edit a section of the magazine called "Ideas You Can Use."
 Shortly, she began writing business features for the magazine.

 After she returned to New York City in 1981, she worked for Money magazine and then for Barron's, as a writer and editor.
 She also contributed articles to many other consumer magazines.
 Her most well-known piece from that period is a 1986 cover story for New York Magazine called “The New Orthodox.”

 In Los Angeles, she wrote features for the Los Angeles Times Magazine, and a biweekly column for the Los Angeles Herald-Examiner.
 The column, called "Connecting" in a pre-Internet era, explored issues affecting the personal lives of people in that city.
-During this period, Ramin began to develop the engaging narrative style that would come to be her trademark.

 In 2004, she published “In Search of Lost Time,” in The New York Times Magazine, a prequel to her book on memory and attention.

-In 2006, she published “Valley of the Dulls,” an article about the adverse cognitive effects of antidepressants and anti-anxiety drugs in O, the Oprah Magazine.
+In 2006, she published “Valley of the Dulls,” an article about the adverse cognitive effects of antidepressants and anti-anxiety drugs, in O, the Oprah Magazine.

-In 2013, after receiving a grant from the Fund for Investigative Journalism, she published a groundbreaking investigative report on the drug compounding industry, “The Hormone Hoax” in More (magazine), which has helped alter public policy in the field of women's health.
+In 2013, after receiving a grant from the Fund for Investigative Journalism, she published an investigative report on the drug compounding industry, “The Hormone Hoax” in More (magazine), which has helped alter public policy in the field of women's health.

 Career as an author

-Ramin’s latest book, Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery, was published in May 2017.
-Her reporting and writing, which took six years to complete, examines why so many patients fail to get better, reveals the cost of industry malfeasance, and offers practical solutions.

-The book is divided into Part I: Problems, and Part II: Solutions.
-Ramin explores the political, psychological and economic context that greatly influences how patients with back pain are treated – and whether they’ll recover.
-Readers learn which approaches are likely to reliably bring them some relief, and exactly what's involved in each.
-“Though Ramin asserts that she knew very little about the back-pain industry when she began her research, she soon realized that she was delving into a checkered subject with ‘twists, turns and corrupt characters’ worthy of a Le Carré novel,” wrote Publishers Weekly.
-“Crooked is a well-researched and fascinating read detailing the heart-wrenching experience so common to millions of back pain sufferers,” wrote Miranda Esmonde-White, author of the New York Times bestseller Forever Painless.
+Ramin’s book Crooked: Outwitting the Back Pain Industry and Getting on the Road to Recovery, was published in May 2017.
+"Though Ramin asserts that she knew very little about the back-pain industry when she began her research, she soon realized that she was delving into a checkered subject with ‘twists, turns and corrupt characters’ worthy of a Le Carré novel," wrote Publishers Weekly.

-The book was exceptionally well-received, with multiple interviews on radio and television.
-As of June 2018, Crooked had received 145 five-star reviews on Amazon.
-She is represented by Michael Carlisle at Inkwell Management in New York City.